 I love oatmeal, have made it for years, and have several oatmeal recipes you will love and would love to share with you!
 Each of these examples will freeze really well with the methods listed below.
 So once you get the basics, head to the recipe to get started!

 Carrot cake oatmeal is a really good recipe that is a favorite!
 Cinnamon spice oatmeal is another great recipe if you love those oatmeal packets.
 Cranberry oatmeal is a good recipe for when you have leftover cranberry sauce.
 Or what about blueberry oatmeal?
 If you are looking for steel-cut oats, I have a great pumpkin steel-cut oat recipe!
 Oat groats are the whole oat grain and I love cooking and using them too.

 The simple answer is, YES!
 In almost all cases, cooked oatmeal freezes really well.
 Keep reading and find out my methods and tips for using this method to avoid food waste and meal prepping.

-Freezing oatmeal is a great way to preserve cooked oatmeal even longer and have a healthy breakfast with no effort.
+Freezing oatmeal is a great way to preserve cooked oatmeal even longer and have a great breakfast with no effort.
 If you have never tried it before, let me talk you through the simple steps.